barrett-ruth/import-cost.nvim/readme.md

 ## Installation

 1. Install regularly with your neovim package manager
+    - *NOTE*: pnpm is not supported because [import-cost](https://github.com/wix/import-cost) does not.
-2. Run `install.sh` with your node.js package manager to setup import-cost:
+3. Run `install.sh` with your node.js package manager to setup import-cost:

 ```sh
 sh install.sh '<your-package-manager>'